PLAYER PATH & CURRICULUM

-This means age-appropriate training that emphasizes technical development and skills first, and slowly introduces tactical concepts as the player moves through the following six development phases (relative ages in parenthesis):
+This means age-appropriate training that emphasizes technical development and skills first, and slowly introduces tactical concepts as the player moves through the following six phases:

 At this phase, the emphasis is on fun and touches of the ball that lead to an ability to manipulate the ball with both feet.
 Players are introduced to the idea that a game of soccer can involve play that moves in every direction.

 At this phase, the emphasis remains on fun while building confidence and motivations to play the game.
 From a technical standpoint, we stress passing and receiving, ball control, shooting, and 1v1 attacking play, and an increased attention to basic motor skills and coordination.

 At this phase, the additional element of competition and cooperation are introduced.
 The player’ technical skills are expanded to include turning and advanced dribbling with an increasing emphasis on awareness, reactions, and speed.
 Some basic tactics, such as possession, combination, and build-up play, are introduced.

 At this phase, players are introduced to the same theme-based, progressive training structure that our older players use while being asked for an increased commitment to their training in general.
 Players are now pushed on our full array of technical development goals by adding receiving, shielding, heading, crossing and finishing, and 1v1 defending to their skill sets.
 Additional tactical themes are introduced, including transition attack and defending, principles of defending, creating scoring chances, and zonal defending.